polterguy/phosphorusfive/plugins/extras/p5.io.authorization/README.md

 by putting the file in his or hers _"~/documents/public/"_ folder.
 In addition, it allows a user to share a file, such that any user can both read and modify the file, by putting the file somewhere within the _"/common/"_ folder.

-Files in any of the _"/documents/public/"_ folders (both _"/common"_ and _"/users/"_) are possible to access, with a direct link, for any random visitor, having a direct link to the file.
+Files in any of the _"/documents/public/"_ folders (both _"/common"_ and _"/users/"_) are possible to download, with a direct link, for any random visitor, having a direct link to the file.
 This is not true for files in the _"/common/documents/private/"_ folder, even though the files becomes both readable, and possible to edit, by any logged in user in the system.

-Notice, whether or not a file is accessible with a direct link, over HTTP, also depends upon the setup of your web server, and how it chooses to serve files and folders.
+**Notice**, whether or not a file is accessible with a direct link, over HTTP, also depends upon the setup of your web server, and how it chooses to serve files and folders.

 ## Overriding file IO access

-One or multiple roles can explicitly be given write access, and/or denied read access, to some specific file or folder.
-This must be done through creating an access object by invoking **[p5.auth.access.add]** from p5.auth.
+Besides from the above, one or multiple roles can explicitly be given write access, and/or denied read access, to some specific file or folder.
+This must be done by creating an access object, by invoking **[p5.auth.access.add]** from p5.auth.
 If you'd like to prevent all roles, except the _"developer"_ role, to read from any files beneath some _"/foo/"_ folder for instance - You could accomplish something like that with the following code.

 ```